Detective Series: Episode I: Part I The Case of the Mystery Phone Call

 I left my home around 7:15 and made it to the airport hanger just before 8 pm.

 I parked and exited my vehicle, noticing the small hanger was built with hanger bay doors on the side facing the airport runways, and a regular entry/office type door on the opposite side facing the main highway.
 The building appeared abandoned by its overall dishevelled appearance, accentuated by weeds growing in its asphalt parking lot and overgrowth of landscaping next to the hanger facing the main highway.

 I walked to the entry door, noticing it was closed, but not fully shut.
 I took another look around, then grabbed the doorknob and slowly pulled the door open.
-It was somewhat dark inside as it was the middle of summer and some light was still filtering though the many windows on the hanger.
-I left the front door open to allow in what little light of the day remained.
+It was somewhat dark inside as it was the middle of summer; some light was still filtering though the many windows on the hanger.
+I left the front door open allowing in what little light of the day remained.

 It was eerily silent; something didn't seem quite right.

 I pulled my snub-nose .38 out of its holster and cautiously walked through the front door.
 There was a small office immediately to my right with its door open.
 I continued quietly until I reached the office door, took a quick look inside, and saw nothing.
 I turned and again walked slowly, staying close to the outside office wall.
-As I reached the the front end of the office, I looked discretely around the darkened corner, and lying face down was the body of a male, fully clothed in a suit.
+As I reached the the front end of the office, I looked discretely around the darkened corner -- lying face down was the body of a male, fully clothed in a suit.
 I placed my revolver back into its holster, reached down and turned the corpse over, staring in total disbelief.
-"Holy shit, it's McPherson!"
+"Holy shit -- it's McPherson!"